HyperTag/documentation/src/content/cloud-destinations/s3-event-logs.md

 ---
+collectionKey: cloud-destinations

-title: S3 Event Logs
+navText: S3 Event Logs

-sidebar: platform_sidebar
+path: '/cloud-destinations/s3-event-logs/'
 ---

 MetaRouter makes it easy to send your data to an Amazon S3 bucket.
 Once you follow the steps below, your data will be routed through our platform and pushed to Amazon S3 in the appropriate format.